 Vegan Butternut Squash Corn Chowder

 Filled with comforting flavors, this hearty stew features sweet corn, cozy butternut squash, and fragrant fall herbs.
-This vegan chowder gets its creaminess from pureed squash, so it's a much more nourishing remake of the classic.
+This vegan corn chowder gets its creaminess from pureed squash, so it's a much healthier remake of the classic.

 Author: